milocko07/react-speech-dall-e/README.md

 ![Demo-1-Result](https://github.com/milocko07/react-dall-e/assets/37205551/c99a5349-a78e-4acd-b515-29f1bca7db4e)

+# Docs

+My own article about this topic: [Unleashing the Power of Voice and Creativity: Generating Inclusiveness DALL-E Images in a React App with Speech Recognation](https://medium.com/@camiloinfo07/unleashing-the-power-of-voice-and-creativity-generating-inclusiveness-dall-e-images-in-a-react-app-c0ad61c3c4d9)

+[Slides](https://docs.google.com/presentation/d/1Y00jKsTOaAHDsb9Vmqulydinssd09pVO/edit?usp=sharing&ouid=106597575787893416404&rtpof=true&sd=true) corresponding to a tech talk that I gave about this topic to some  local dev communities.

 # Installation

 Clone the repository to your local machine.

-Navigate to the project directory (main root).
+Navigate to the projectgoo directory (main root).

 Install the dependencies by running the following command: